sohamdas-dev/sohamdas-dev.github.io/_pages/about_utk.md

 <div style="text-align: justify;">

 <p>Welcome!
 I am an Assistant Professor in the <a href="https://ise.utk.edu/">Department of Industrial and Systems Engineering</a> at the University of Tennessee, Knoxville.
-My appointment is part of the university’s <a href="https://provost.utk.edu/science-informed-ai-cluster-hiring-initiative/">Science-Informed Artificial Intelligence (ScAI) cluster</a>, a strategic initiative that fosters interdisciplinary research at the intersection of AI and the domain sciences.
+My appointment is part of the <a href="https://research.utk.edu/cluster-hire/science-informed-artificial-intelligence/">Science-Informed Artificial Intelligence cluster</a> at Tennessee, a strategic initiative that fosters interdisciplinary research at the intersection of AI and the domain sciences.
 I also hold a courtesy appointment in the <a href="https://math.utk.edu/">Department of Mathematics</a>.
-I received my Ph.D. in Operations Research from Texas A&M University in 2025, where I was advised by <a href="https://netmas.engr.tamu.edu/people/ceyhun-eksin/">Prof. Ceyhun Eksin</a>.</p>
+I received my Ph.D. in Operations Research from Texas A&M University in 2025, where I was advised by <a href="https://netmas.engr.tamu.edu/people/ceyhun-eksin/">Ceyhun Eksin</a>.</p>

 <p>My research sits at the interface of game theory, optimization, and reinforcement learning, with a focus on multiagent decision making in complex and uncertain environments.
-I address fundamental challenges in designing safe and efficient learning algorithms for agents operating in dynamic systems—such as energy grids, autonomous transportation networks, and social or economic systems—where strategic interactions and constraints are prevalent.</p>
+I address fundamental challenges in designing safe and efficient learning algorithms for agents operating in dynamic systems, such as energy grids, autonomous transportation networks, and social or economic systems, where strategic interactions and constraints are prevalent.
+Topics of interest include intervention design in network games, decentralized learning in Markov games, combinatorial optimization, with applications in social network analysis, epidemic modelling, and safe multiagent reinforcement learning.</p>

 <p>You can find my academic <a href="https://drive.google.com/file/d/1_HCsmwvltMVZ-OGhEd8D21tD04m3DctX/view?usp=sharing">CV here</a>.
 For an updated list of my publications, please see my <a href="https://scholar.google.com/citations?user=EeyWLicAAAAJ&hl=en&oi=ao">Google Scholar profile</a>.